malolan-r/malolan-r/README.md

+# Hi there!

-Hi, I’m Malolan - A master's degree holder in Environmental Engineering from McGill University.
-I’m interested in applying data analytics to address environmental concerns.
+I’m Malolan - A master's degree holder in Environmental Engineering from McGill University.
+I’m interested in applying data to address environmental concerns.

 My list of projects can be found here: https://github.com/malolan-r/Environmental-Data-Projects